dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/uploading-files.md

 For troubleshooting information with `IFormFile` uploading, see the [File uploads in ASP.NET Core: Troubleshooting](xref:mvc/models/file-uploads#troubleshooting).

 Thanks for completing this introduction to Razor Pages.
-We appreciate any comments you leave.
+We appreciate feedback.
 [Getting started with MVC and EF Core](xref:data/ef-mvc/intro) is an excellent follow up to this tutorial.

 ## Additional resources